adamw1221/CS495-Lab-Inventory-Group-F/test.md

     1. Go to Remove Old Parts page
     2. Enter **"testPart"** for *EquipmentID*
-        1. If it doesn't exist you can follow the step above to add it.
+        1. If it doesn't exist you can follow the Add step above to add it.
     3. Click **Remove part**
     4. You should get a notification of a successful removal.
-    5. Can further verify via Update or Remove for testPart
+    5. Can further verify via Update or Remove for *testPart*

 ### Other Test Cases